constatnt/Branch-Prediction-in-CNN/README.md

-This is LeNet5 Accleration Code
+This is LeNet5 Accleration Code.
-Accelerated implementation using HSA (AMD A10 Procesesor) Designed by Constant Park (sonicstage12@naver.com) This is original code of LeNet-5 Accleration with OpenCL
+Accelerated implementation using HSA (AMD A10 Procesesor) Designed by Constant Park (sonicstage12@naver.com) This is original code of LeNet-5 Accleration with OpenCL.

-You can read the detailed information at this paper
+You can read the detailed information at this paper.
 - S.Park, ＂Modified Convolution Neural Network for Highly Effective Parallel Processing", IEEE IRI, 2017

 Copyright by Constant Park and Embedded SoC Lab (ESoC Lab).
 All implementation can be modified with any permission.